sayakpaul/Vehicle-Number-Plate-Detection/README.md

 I used **SSD_MobileNet_V1** architecture which was pretrained on the COCO dataset.

-To convert the frozen inference graph, I used the following command:
+To convert the frozen inference graph, I ran the following command:
 ```
-!tflite_convert \
+tflite_convert \
     --output_file=detect.tflite \
     --graph_def_file=frozen_inference_graph.pb \
     --input_shapes=1,300,300,3 \